roshan2004/roshan2004/README.md

 Here are a few projects I have worked on:

 - [Martini 3 Fullerene](https://github.com/MoMS-MMSB/Martini3-Fullerene): Generates a Martini 3 model of Fullerene for running the molecular dynamics simulation with the Gromacs simulation package.
 The script outputs both the structure file (.gro) and a topology file (.itp).
-- [Martini 3 Graphene](): Generates a Martini 3 model of both finite and infinite graphene sheet for running the molecular dynamics simulation with the Gromacs simulation package.
+- [Martini 3 Graphene](https://github.com/MoMS-MMSB/Martini3-Graphene): Generates a Martini 3 model of both finite and infinite graphene sheet for running the molecular dynamics simulation with the Gromacs simulation package.
 The script outputs both the structure file (.gro) and a topology file (.itp).
+- [kmers](https://github.com/roshan2004/kmers): Counting K-mers from the sequence in fasta format.

 ## GitHub Stats